Overview of the Holy Name Cathedral Parish Organization

 Cathedral Filipino Network – The Cathedral Filipino Network (CFN) welcomes people from the Philippines or of Filipino heritage or non-Filipinos interested in the Filipino culture and its expressions of faith.
 The CFN’s purpose is an opportunity to celebrate the faith and culture that have formed its members, and serves as a springboard to encourage its members to a fuller participation in all parish commissions, ministries and activities.

-Ministry of Care - visit Catholics who are in healthcare facility or who are homebound.
+Pastoral Care – visit Catholics who are in healthcare facility or who are homebound.
 They offer compassion, a listening presence, prayer and the Eucharist.
 This ministry allows people to experience the nearness of God and the Christian community through the presence of the Minister of Care and through the reception of Holy Communion.